-Basements and every sleeping room shall have at least one operable emergency escape and rescue opening.
+Basements and every sleeping room must have at least one operable emergency escape and rescue opening.

 Where basements contain one or more sleeping rooms, emergency egress and rescue openings shall be required in each sleeping room.

-- Where emergency escape and rescue openings are provided they shall have a sill height of not more than 44 inches above the floor.
+- Where emergency escape and rescue openings are provided they shall have a clear opening of not more than 44 inches above the floor.

 - Where a door opening having a threshold below the adjacent ground elevation serves as an emergency escape and rescue opening and is provided with a bulkhead enclosure, the bulkhead enclosure shall comply with the Oregon Residential Specialty Code section R310.3.